ByronHsu/Never-Blink/README.md

 ## 1. 🎉 Introduction

-Randomly connect to a player around the world and challenge him/her!
+Randomly connect to a player around the world and challenge him/her.
+Remember not to blink!

 <img src="assets/out.gif"/>